-Mark C. Hill and James C. Kuntz founded Pacific Wealth Management in 1998.
+Mark C. Hill and James C. Kuntz founded Pacific Wealth Management in 2001.
 Both Hill and Kuntz had entered the field as financial consultants in the early 1980s.
-They each wanted to create a firm that serves high net worth clients through research and a proprietary asset management model.
-Kuntz serves as managing director of the firm today, and Hill serves as a wealth advisor and travels across the country speaking about the financial aspects of divorce.
+They each wanted to create a firm that serves high-net-worth clients through research and a proprietary asset management model.
+Kuntz serves as managing director of the firm today, and Hill no longer works here.

-Pacific Wealth Management has a $50,000 account minimum for individuals seeking asset management services.
+Pacific Wealth Management has a $250,000 account minimum for individuals seeking asset management services.
 The minimum is $500,000 for institutional clients, like pension plans.
-For individuals looking for 529 plan management, the minimum account size is $28,000.
 For individuals looking for stand-alone financial planning or consulting, there is no minimum account size.

 Services Offered by Pacific Wealth Management